ember-learn/guides-source/guides/v3.7.0/reference/accessibility.md

   - Use native HTML elements whenever possible; the built-in benefits of native browser keyboard navigation support and accessibility features mean you have less to add into your app.
 There are a lot of examples that demonstrate why, the most famous of which is ["Just use a button"](https://developer.paciellogroup.com/blog/2011/04/html5-accessibility-chops-just-use-a-button/).
   - Don't change semantics unless you _really_ have to (you probably don't).
   - All interactive elements must be usable with only a keyboard.
 A helpful development tip- make sure you can use your own app just using your keyboard.
-  - Do not use role="presentation" or aria-hidden="true" on a focusable element.
+  - Do not use `role="presentation"` or `aria-hidden="true"` on a focusable element.
   - All interactive elements must have an accessible name.
 - The values for the role attribute are pre-defined by the ARIA specification.
 This is not something an author can define a custom value for (that is not listed in the spec).
 [Learn more about roles in the specification.](https://www.w3.org/TR/wai-aria/#roles_categorization)
-- In general, don't make your own keyboard shortcuts.
+- In general, avoid making your own keyboard shortcuts.
 [Screen readers already provide quite a few.](https://dequeuniversity.com/screenreaders/) There is some nuance here, so proceed with caution should you choose to do so.
 - "Completely accessible" may be somewhat of a misnomer.
 Practical accessibility looks more like 90% coding to the spec and 10% filing browser bugs (or keeping track of existing browser bugs).
 Keep in mind that if you choose to implement a workaround for a browser bug, you will need to to put an issue in your product backlog to follow up on browser bugs at a later date.

 ### Focus